-It was the early nineties and the first time I saw Cortni, I was kinda stunned.
-She had eyes like a cat with a regal aire that commanded the attention of the young men in the office.
-Carla, a co-worker, and I were across the room one day watching this phenomenon.
+It was the early nineties and the first time I saw Cortni, I was kinda shocked.
+She had eyes like a cat with a regal air that commanded the attention of the young men in the office.
+My co-worker Carla and I were across the room one day watching this.
 She leaned over to me and whispered, “look at those wolves.”
-I turned to her and said “I’ll get her.”
-As it turned out, I did.
+I turned to her and said “I’ll get her.” and as it turned out, I did.

-A real love story is something wholly different, infinite and more there.
+A real love story is something wholly different, infinite, and more there.

-Diane was stunning and brilliant.
+Darla was stunning and brilliant.
 She was the opposite of the everyone who had come before.
 She even intimidated me a little with her outgoing, carefree attitude.
 Before our first date she was moving a hundred miles an hour in her jean shorts and ripped Motley Crue t-shirt while I waited for her to get ready.
 But there was something compelling about her.
 Something underneath.
 The independence, the eyes-wide-open intelligence and the supreme confidence in who she was.
 No one could tell her who to be or how to act.
 She was who she was and she would never apologize for it.
-I was a goner.
+I was a hooked.

 Within a year, it was clear we wanted to spend a life together.
 Not because of fascination or infatuation, but because it just kinda made sense.
 We felt like we belonged together and everything we believed and how we saw the world matched.
 Not the same, but like two clues that fit to make a whole picture.